 Find tips and tricks on freezing whole loaves, bread rolls and more in our guide to freezing bread.

 Knowing how to defrost bread correctly makes all the difference between bread that tastes fresh, like it's just been baked, and bread that's gone soggy/stale/otherwise inedible.
+Click the link in the guide above to find out how to do it properly.

 Looking for more recipe ideas?